St Ives from above — the harbour curving north-east, Porthmeor open to the Atlantic, and the town clustered on its small peninsula.

 Best for

-Families with young children, multi-generational stays, calmer holidays
+Families with young children, multi-generational stays

 Lelant & the estuary